josephyaduvanshi/SMS_BOMBER_NEPAL/README.md

 A python script to prank or bomb any Nepali mobile number with unlimited SMS.

+**NOTE**: This script is only for educational purpose.
+If any owner of api used in this script has any problem, please contact me.
+I will remove that api.

 **Disclaimer:**

 This is for educational purposes only.
 I am not responsible for any misuse of this code or any damage caused by this